Changissnz/selfinterest/README.md

 becoming a duality for the plurality in expression of multiple self-interests not in alignment with one another.
-When the appearance, without veil, of many sentient beings is so consistent in detail alongside artificial axioms, one could state that the beings are in complete agreement on those conditions.
+When the appearance, without veil, of many sentient beings is so consistent in detail alongside artificial axioms, one would state that the beings are in complete agreement on those conditions.